In similar move to Japan, South Korea to deploy anti-piracy unit to Middle East amid U.S. pressure | The Japan Times

 Seoul’s decision to take on the military patrols in the Middle East could be one aspect of that, observers said.

-In one of the latest examples of U.S. pressure over the cost-sharing issue, the top U.S. diplomat and defense chief penned a joint opinion piece in The Wall Street Journal on Thursday headlined “South Korea is an ally, not a dependent,” in which they urged Seoul to contribute more to its national defense.
+Andrew O’Neil, an expert on the Koreas and a professor at Griffith University in Australia, said the timing of the decision was “no coincidence.”

+“While there is continuing resentment in Seoul regarding Trump’s focus on alliance ‘return on investment,’ there is also realism and no appetite for compromising the U.S. alliance, at least not yet,” O’Neil said.

-Perhaps even more indicative of the Trump administration’s transactional view of the alliance with South Korea, however, was a document by the president’s lawyers released Monday in which he appeared to suggest that the stationing of U.S. forces in the South is a form of foreign aid — a stance that would reject the long-held view that the troop presence serves both allies’ interests.
+Perhaps even more indicative of Trump’s apparently transactional view of the alliance with South Korea, however, was a document by the president’s lawyers released Monday in which he appeared to suggest that the stationing of U.S. forces in the South is a form of foreign aid — a stance that would reject the long-held view that the troop presence serves both allies’ interests.

 Trump’s lawyers made the case in the 110-page Trial Memorandum for the Senate’s impeachment proceedings against the president.
 In the memo, Trump’s defense presents arguments for why “Pauses on Foreign Aid Are Often Necessary and Appropriate.”

 “Placing a temporary pause on aid is not unusual.
-Indeed, the President has often paused, re-evaluated, and even canceled foreign aid programs,” it said, going on to cite the example of a tweet Trump sent last August before the formal cost-sharing negotiations began.
+Indeed, the President has often paused, re-evaluated, and even canceled foreign aid programs,” it said, citing the example of a tweet Trump sent last August before the formal cost-sharing negotiations began.

 “In August 2019, President Trump announced that the Administration and Seoul were in talks to ‘substantially’ increase South Korea’s share of the expense of U.S. military support for South Korea,” the document reads.